Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 had to spend the rest of the wedding walking around in my socks.

-those too.
-Paul was my hero!!
+borrow Paul's socks too.
+Paul saved the day.
+He was my hero!!

 The entire situation afforded everyone some much-needed comic relief.
 After